Resetting or Restoring Cisco IP Phones

 - When those three buttons start flashing in sequence release the “#” key and enter the following code “123456789*0#”.
 You’ll notice that’s every button on the keypad in sequence from left to right, top to bottom Phone will display “Upgrading” and erase the configuration.

-As the phone upgrades, its firmware do not reset the phone during this process as it may lead to starting this process all over again.
+As the phone upgrades, its firmware does not reset the phone during this process as it may lead to starting this process all over again.

 Cisco Contact Center